Authenticating users with OpenID Connect

 • Go to Token configuration -> Add groups claim and uncheck Security groups and make sure only Groups assigned to the application is checked.

-Setup in Crosser Cloud
+Setup in Crosser Control Center

 From the setup in Azure you should now have the following: